Adam Peterman: High school record

 Adam Peterman set Hellgate High School school records in 2 events, the 1,600-meters: 4:17 & 3,200-meters: 8:57, the later of which still stands as the school record.

 NCAA record

 Adam Peterman earned All-Pac-12 Conference honors after earning bronze and honorable mention All-American honors in 2016 in the steeplechase.

-Peterman finished as Colorado's 7th runner as a part of their 2014 NCAA Divison 1 Cross Country National Championship.
+Peterman finished as Colorado's 7th runner as a part of their 2014 NCAA Division 1 Cross Country National Championship.